CinimoDY/rizomorf/src/content/pages/faq.md

 ## about this site

 - **Q: What's with the DOS theme?**
-  > A: Nostalgia meets modern web.
+  > A: My Dad's old computer was a DOS machine.
+It was the first machine I used.
+I love the Amber on Black vector graphics to this day.
+Nostalgia meets modern web.
 It's a tribute to early computing while maintaining modern usability.

 - **Q: Is this actually running in DOS?**
   > A: No, this is a web-based recreation of the DOS aesthetic using HTML, CSS, and JavaScript.